 Keeping the swimming lesson on time is important.
-Start time and finish time is an important part of keeping a routine not only within your lessons but within the swim school as a whole.
-Most swimming lessons are only 30 minutes long and teachers need to ensure that they are meeting the needs and expectations of all the clients in the classes.
-Keeping your lesson on track can be difficult for some teachers – some activities take longer than expected or individual swimmers have trouble with a skill – but if teachers learn to manage the class time they will be able to make the most out of the swimming lesson for everyone.
+Starting and finishing on time is an important part of keeping a routine.
+Not only within your lessons but within the swim school as a whole.
+Most swimming lessons are only 30 minutes long.
+However, teachers need to ensure that they are meeting the needs and expectations of all the clients in the classes.
+Keeping your lesson on track by starting and finishing on time can be difficult for some teachers.
+Some activities take longer than expected or individual swimmers have trouble with a skill.
+But if teachers learn to manage the class time they will be able to make the most out of the swimming lesson for everyone.

 Establishing an effective class cross over system will assist teachers in keeping the lesson on track.
 For instance having a warm up routine of kicking or breath control activities on a shallow ledge, while others exit via a different area of the lane can be helpful.
 This is particularly beneficial in parent and child classes; however teachers should consider always inviting children into the class once the parent is no longer accompanying the child for water safety education purposes.